neonkore/Nunicode/README.md

 2. UTF-16LE (little endian)
 3. UTF-16BE (big endian)

-LE and BE are obviusly little-endian and big-endian, generic one's endianess is defined by the byte order mark (BOM) at the beginning of the string or defaults to BE if BOM is absent.
+LE and BE are obviously little-endian and big-endian, generic one's endianess is defined by the byte order mark (BOM) at the beginning of the string or defaults to BE if BOM is absent.
 Thus generic UTF-16 is always BOM + either UTF-16LE or UTF-16BE.